0ut0flin3/Talk2GPT/README.md

 -have your OpenAI's Api key inside the OPENAI_API_KEY environment variable.

--install these Python modules: `openai`,`SpeechRecognition`,`gTTS`,`PyAudio` (and also `playsound` if you are on Windows).
- You can also use the `requirements.txt` file to automatically install all the required modules in one shot with `pip install -r requirements.txt`

 -install `mpg321` (a mp3 player for linux) only if you are on Linux.